Cannibalism in Africa: 19th century

-Cannibal customs were recorded among the Igbo and other Nigerian peoples by both colonial explorers and natives.
+Cannibal customs were recorded among the Igbo and some other Nigerian peoples by both colonial explorers and natives.
 Various people have memories of their ancestors eating human flesh a few generations earlier.
 Up to the 1870s at least – and in some cases until the 1900s – killed or captured members of enemy groups were consumed after successful war campaigns, sometimes in large numbers.
 The flesh of enemies was eaten not only to celebrate one's victory but also for reasons of efficiency.
 Since "feeding in the battle field was difficult", warriors were not inclined to waste edible matter.
 But there are also accounts indicating that captives were divided among the victors, who took them home to kill and eat them.
 In 1895, a German missionary witnessed how Nembe warriors slaughtered more than 40 captives – foreigners working for the Royal Niger Company – in a village near Akassa:

 Every moment, men, women and even children passed me.
 One would be carrying a human leg on his shoulder, another would be carrying the lungs or the heart of some unfortunate Kroo-boy in his or her hands.
 Several times I myself was offered my choice of one of these morsels, dripping with gore.

 A repeatedly expressed motive for consuming one's enemies was hatred: by reducing them to edible matter that was then digested, one annihilated them, physically and symbolically, thus achieving the "ultimate revenge".
 In some regions, people also believed that a person's spirit would usually survive their physical body but that the spirit had to die too if the body was destroyed, so cannibalism was employed to achieve the total destruction that killing alone could not achieve.

 Enemies were not the only victims, however.
 Several reports indicate that kidnapped strangers or purchased slaves could be eaten too.
 In some areas, any lonely stranger was at risk of being kidnapped and either enslaved or else – especially if they were considered less valuable to sell – killed and consumed.
 Oral accounts indicate that at the start of the 20th century, though the open slave trade was by then a thing of the past, "people were still being kidnapped and either killed and eaten or sold away or sacrificed to one god or the other."
 The victims were often playing children or lonely travellers.
 In earlier times, when slavery was still an accepted institution, young children purchased from other regions were sometimes deliberately fattened, "kept in pens" much like animals, before being "killed and baked".